Tannin: Other methods

 100 mg of sample tannins are dissolved in 10 ml distilled water.
-1 ml of 10M HCl and 2 ml of 37% formaldehyde are added and the mixture heated under reflux for 30 min.
+1 ml of 10 M HCl and 2 ml of 37% formaldehyde are added and the mixture heated under reflux for 30 minutes.
 The reaction mixture is filtered while hot through a sintered glass filter.
-The precipitate is washed with hot water (5× 10 ml) and dried over CaCl_{2}.
+The precipitate is washed with hot water (5 × 10 ml) and dried over CaCl_{2}.
 The yield of tannin is expressed as a percentage of the weight of the starting material.

 Reaction with phenolic rings

 The bark tannins of Commiphora angolensis have been revealed by the usual color and precipitation reactions and by quantitative determination by the methods of Löwenthal-Procter and of Deijs (formalin-hydrochloric acid method).

 Colorimetric methods have existed such as the Neubauer-Löwenthal method which uses potassium permanganate as an oxidizing agent and indigo sulfate as an indicator, originally proposed by Löwenthal in 1877.
 The difficulty is that the establishing of a titer for tannin is not always convenient since it is extremely difficult to obtain the pure tannin.
 Neubauer proposed to remove this difficulty by establishing the titer not with regard to the tannin but with regard to crystallised oxalic acid, whereby he found that 83 g oxalic acid correspond to 41.20 g tannin.
 Löwenthal's method has been criticized.
 For instance, the amount of indigo used is not sufficient to retard noticeably the oxidation of the non-tannins substances.
 The results obtained by this method are therefore only comparative.
 A modified method, proposed in 1903 for the quantification of tannins in wine, Feldmann's method, is making use of calcium hypochlorite, instead of potassium permanganate, and indigo sulfate.